6 High-Tech Car Safety Features

 Probably one of the most well known and most used vehicle technology, this category includes things like voice control, Bluetooth, GPS/navigation and Wi-Fi.
 In my opinion, there is no reason to not be using hands-free technology when driving – yes, I’m talking to all of you that still hold your cell phone while driving.
 Although hands-free technology doesn’t mean that you have more hands to play on your phone – it’s to help increase your focus on driving.
-CARFAX’s study found that.
+CARFAX’s study found that drivers with in-car technology are actually 16% more likely to engage with their phones while driving.
 According to the NHTSA, any type of phone use causes 4 times the number of crashes over people that don’t use their phones in the car.

 If your current vehicle doesn’t have Bluetooth already installed, you can buy any number of aftermarket Bluetooth kits that are either universal or specifically made for your model car.
 This is the least expensive technology to add on this list – starting around $40 for a decent AUX input adapter that allows your phone calls to be played through your speakers.
 If you are willing to pay for it, you can also pay an additional fee to turn your smartphone into a mobile hot spot and give yourself Wi-Fi for long road trips without adding it as an option on the front end.

 Bonus: Once you have your Bluetooth hooked up, you can turn on voice directions on your preferred map app and not need to look at your phone to figure out where you need to turn.Drivers with in-car #tech are actually 16% more likely to engage with their phones while driving Click To Tweet